Chenard-Walcker: History

 During World War I Hispano-Suiza aircraft engines were made as well as military versions of the Type U car.

 With peace, only production of the six-cylinder, now called the Model UU, was resumed but in 1920 a brand new 2648 cc four, the 12CV, was added.
 FAR commercial vehicles were also made.
 Following the death of Ernest Chenard in 1922, his son Lucien Chenard (1896–1971) took over.

-The 3-litre car of 1922, designed by Henri Toutée (1884–1943) who had been with the company since 1906, with overhead camshaft engine was the winner of the very first Le Mans 24 Hours Race, in 1923 driven by René Léonard and André Lagache, both engineers employed by Chenard et Walcker.
+The 3-litre car of 1922, designed by Henri Toutée (1884–1943) who had been with the company since 1906, with overhead camshaft engine was the winner of the first Le Mans 24 Hours Race, in 1923 driven by René Léonard and André Lagache, both engineers employed by Chenard et Walcker.
 A 2-litre version, the 10/12 was subsequently sold to the public.

 In 1925 Chenard et Walcker was the fourth largest car maker in France.
 In 1927 the company entered into a tripartite "consortium" (collaboration) with Delahaye and Rosengart, sharing designs and components.
 Unic were also offered a place in the consortium but declined the offer.
 The "entente" was advertised in 1929 with the slogan "L'Union fait la force" The arrangement lasted almost four years, until 1931, when it would be Chenard et Walcker that broke with the other partners.
 In a letter dated 13 June 1930 to Delahaye, the company's president stated that it seemed quite impossible to continue the collaboration as it was then working, and the collaboration was formally dissolved at the end of September 1931, the fifteen intervening months having been used by the partners to configure their separate model ranges, although some "run-out" models from the period of the collaboration continued to appear after 1931.

 Front independent suspension was introduced on some 1934 models and also front-wheel drive using Grégoire designs on the Super Aigle models but this was not a great success as it was launched at the same time as the Citroën Traction Avant but was considerably more expensive.
 In the same year the Aigle 8 with V-8 engine was launched.